k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 Each task execution gets a unique **task_execution_id** identifier.
 A task execution may include several LUs and post-execution processes, each with a separate record in the task_execution_list.
 All records related to a given task execution have the same **task_execution_id**.

-The task execution order of the related task's components is as follows:
+The **execution order** of the related task's components is as follows:

 1. Running of the LUs (from parent to child).
 Processing of all related entities on each LU before moving to the child LU's execution.
 Click for more information about the [execution order of the hierarchical LUs](/articles/TDM/tdm_overview/03_business_entity_overview.md#task-execution-of-hierarchical-business-entities).